 CampingThere is a campground just past the parking lot with about 10 sites.
 It is free, but there is no water.
 It is extremely unlikely that you would find it full as I've never seen more than a couple of sites occupied and several times it's been completely empty.

 There are numerous places to camp near the trail but remember that you need to be 200' away from the trail and any water source.
-Be warned that you might encounter sheep in the grassy upper basins so it is best to camp below them.
+Be warned that you might encounter sheep in the grassy meadows so it is best to camp above them.